While our choices are ¹free and 100% ours (i.e. we freely choose to do what we want), our ³wills are not. Our wills are tied to our desires.

 [5] "...Or do you suppose it is to no purpose that the Scripture says, “He yearns jealously over the spirit that he has made to dwell in us”"?

 What kind of spirit has God put within us?
-A spirit that longs (is passionate) for infinite love i.e. God Himself.
-Love that can only be satisfied fully by the Source of love - our Creator.
+A spirit that longs (is passionate) for infinite love, worth, and glory.
+Love that can only be satisfied fully by the Source of love - our Creator; not by creation including the innate talents and gifts we already possess... such as musical, mechnical, business, artististic, speaking, writing, or intellectional skills etc.

-He will not share in (is jealous over) our pursuit or loyalty to any other "lover" because He knows there is no other true lover who can fill this need and desire for love that He designed to be filled only by Him.
+He will not share in (is jealous over) our pursuit or loyalty to any other "lover" because He knows our greatest joy and satisfaction is ultimately in Him.
+There is no other true "lover" who can fill this need and desire in us for love; love that He designed to be filled ultimately and only by God who is love.
+Not because He needs our love but because we need His.
+This is "the spirit He has made to dwell in us."

-Everything we seek for life outside of God is temporary and comes up short.
 GOD alone is the Source of infinite love.
-To experience His love to the maximum of our capacity, we must give Him all our loyalty and faithfulness.
-Otherwise we will never experience His love as we were designed to, but instead we will pursue love outside of Him.
+To experience His love to the maximum extent of our capacity, we must give Him all our loyalty and faithfulness (i.e. have no other "gods" before Him).
+Otherwise we will never experience His love as it truly is and as we were designed to, but instead we will pursue created things for love, meaning, and purpose outside of and instead of Him.
+We can not worship both God and mammon.

 Where does this need/desire for significance (glory) come from?
 Click here.